top of page

 Northampton Historic Preservation Society: $10,000

 The grant is for the production of an exhibit in the restored 1907 Jail exploring the history of jails in Northampton County.
 The exhibit will include stories about the inmates of one of the many Northampton jails through the centuries and address what was happening in the community/country at the time.
 A look at the various jails that stood on the Court Green and the prevailing philosophies and methods of incarceration will be included.
 Exhibits will also feature a Genealogy Information Center with tips on how to use the valuable resource records found in the County Clerks Office.
-They are considered to be the oldest continuous court records in the country.
+They are considered to be the oldest continuous court records in the country dating back to 1628.

 For more information about the 2021 VA Humanities grants: